Pinto256/mca_to_stl/README.md

 # Minecraft World to STL Converter

-This Python script (mca_to_stl.py) allows you to convert a section of a Minecraft world (version 1.17+) into an STL file.
+This Python script (mca_to_stl.py) allows you to convert a section of a Minecraft world (Java Edition 1.17+) into an STL file.
 You need to provide two sets of x, y, z coordinates to define the section, as well as the file path to the Minecraft world save folder.

 ## Prerequisites
 - Python 3.x installed on your system.